1. Your River Outfitter

 Nahanni Wilderness Adventures is the only Nahanni River company where the outfitter is on location throughout the season.
 This level of program supervision and guide support provides our operation the highest quality of service and experience for your adventure holiday.

 Each season begins with a compulsory guide school for all new and returning river guides.
-2012 saw the NWA team back on British Columbia's Kootenay and White Rivers during the challenging spring run off for our 20th annual guide school.
+2016 saw the NWA team back on British Columbia's Kootenay River during the challenging spring run off for our 24th annual guide school.
 Safety and risk management have long been the corner stone of our guide schools.
 This is accompanied by skill development and the review of our many special systems, the ingredients of a successful outfitting program.
 Additional training on the Nahanni is common.
 In 2012 our rookie guides paddled the challenging Little Nahanni River before their apprentice trip on the South Nahanni River.

 Attention to detail has been our longstanding priority.
 Evidence of this is our Nahanni River Outfitting Centre built on the Liard Trail a short distance from Blackstone Territorial Park and Lindberg Landing.
 This comprehensive base of operations was built to support our guides and care for our boats and equipment.
 The facility includes a Guide's cabin for sleeping and a lounge/kitchen.
 Separate buildings provide for equipment storage and packing, equipment drying and food packing.
 The effectiveness of our operations base ensures that you have a trouble free adventure holiday.